StackShareStackShare

 In Summary, Spark Framework is a minimalist framework suited for smaller applications with simpler requirements, offering simplicity and quicker development.
 Spring, on the other hand, is a comprehensive framework with robust features, making it suitable for larger-scale enterprise applications with complex requirements, offering scalability, extensive integration options, and a mature dependency injection framework.

-Advice on Spark Framework and Spring
+Advice on Spring, Spark Framework

 I am a graduate student working as a software engineer in a company.
 For my personal development, I want to learn web development.
 I have some experience in Springboot while I was in university.
 So I want to continue with spring-boot, but I heard about Django.
 I'm reaching out to the experts here to help me choose a future proof framework.
 Django or Spring Boot?